frankMusacchia/Annocript/GUIDE/INTRO.md

 ##Methods

 The pipeline allows the creation of a comprehensive user-friendly table containing all the annotations produced for each transcript.
+The user can choose to annotate her/his transcriptome against selected organisms or the complete database.

  The following are the analyses performed:
 - The proteins most similar to the transcripts are given by the blastx (blastp if you use peptides) analyses against the UniProt databases SwissProt and TrEMBL (or UniRef).
-Default databases are downloaded at: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
+Default databases are downloaded at:
+  - ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
   - ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_trembl.fasta.gz
   - ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/uniref/uniref90/uniref90.release_note